-Policy 13025 governs the removal of a principal, co-principal, lead investigator, or the equivalent.
+Policy 13025, “Removal of a Principal, Co-Principal, Lead Investigator or Equivalent”, governs the removal of a principal, co-principal, lead investigator, or the equivalent.
 Funding agencies and sponsors vary in their requirements; the terms of the specific contract with a sponsor guide the university’s actions whenever this policy is invoked.
 This policy applies to investigators who hold identified responsibilities as principal, co-principal, lead investigator, or equivalent (hereafter referred to collectively as the investigator).

 The purpose of effort certification is to confirm after the end of the reporting period that salaries and wages charged to each sponsored agreement are reasonable in relation to the actual work performed.
 Policy 3105, “Effort Certification,” describes the procedures for required effort certification in accordance with federal regulations.
 Individual investigators, departments, and other university administrators have specific responsibilities under the policy for certifying effort, monitoring compliance, and assuring that only allocable charges are made to grants and contracts.
 Federal audits have made clear that only effort directly related to a project can be charged to that project and salary expenditures on behalf of the project must occur during the effort reporting period.
 The university takes its obligations to comply with federal regulations very seriously; failure to comply may mean severe financial penalties and/or loss of opportunity for future grants from the federal sponsor.
 To be consistent and fair to all sponsors, the same kind of accountability applies to non-federal grants and contracts.

 Salary costs for faculty, staff, and graduate, and professional students are one of the largest cost categories for sponsored projects.
-Internal controls over salary costs include procedures to ensure that salary costs are in compliance with federal regulations and Policy 3240, “Costing Principles for Sponsored Projects.”
-That is, all salary costs charged to a sponsored project must be reasonable for the work performed, necessary for the performance of the project, allowable per sponsor and university policies, and allocable to the project.
+Internal controls over salary costs include procedures to ensure that salary costs comply with federal regulations and Policy 3240, “Costing Principles for Sponsored Projects.”
+That is, all salary costs charged to a sponsored project must be reasonable for the work performed, necessary or the performance of the project, allowable per sponsor and university policies, and allocable to the project.